Issue Deep Dive

 Multilateral Spending and Commitments

-In 2021, only 8% of Norway’s total ODA to global education was channeled as core contributions to multilaterals.
+In 2022, only 11% of Norway’s total ODA to global education was channeled as core contributions to multilaterals.
 Key partners included IDA, UNRWA, UNICEF, and GPE.
-Norway pledged NOK3.7 billion, US$435 million, to the GPE for 2021-2025.
-The new government with Prime Minister Jonas Gahr Støre reduced funding to the budget line for education, reflecting a departure from the previous government's development priorities.
+Norway pledged NOK3.7 billion, US$435 million, to GPE for 2021-2025.
+The government of Prime Minister Jonas Gahr Støre reduced funding to the budget line for education, reflecting a departure from the previous government's development priorities.
 The cut in funding has met with criticism from opposition parties, especially the Conservative Party.

 The table below summarizes Norway’s more recent commitments to multilaterals working on education.
 Some of these commitments are considered core funding to multilaterals, while others will are allocated as earmarked funding through multilaterals.